 Of course they knew why.
 There were far too many instances when one, or both of their parents walked in on them making out, but my mom, aunt and uncles will never forget the one and only time Uncle Riley was caught mid-summer with a girl in his bedroom.
-A lesson that was not only taught to the oldest sibling, but one they all suffered each year following.
+A lesson not only taught to the oldest sibling, but one they all suffered each year following.
 However, they did not wish to repeat Uncle Riley's torture.
 He was forced to speak at the first day of school assembly, including the students' parents, about the importance of teenage abstinence and the dangers of being careless.

 The first day of school, the freshman class was paired off.
 Each female student was made to wear a nine-month, waterproof maternity belly for one full week, every day, and twenty-four hours a day; only allowed to remove it for fifteen minutes a day, for bathing.
-Their parents were to document each time and the duration their daughters went without it that week.
+Their parents were to document each time and the duration their daughters went without it during the week.
 If they went more than 15 minutes, or took it off more than once, the parents called the teacher.

-The male students were forced to simply wear the cheaper version nine-month maternity belly on the outside of their clothing throughout the school day that same week in order to better relate to the responsibility females have to endure.
+The male students were forced to simply wear the cheaper version nine-month maternity belly on the outside of their clothing throughout the school day the same week in order to better relate to the responsibility females have to endure.

-My aunts and uncles were then brought out of their revelry, "Ah, I see our little fish mouths recall."
+My aunt and uncles were then brought out of their revelry, "Ah, I see our little fish mouths recall."
 Then he looked at Uncle Garrett, "You are not without fault, young man.
 Shall I remind you of the time –".
 Aunt Kate cut him off before he could take them down another turn on memory lane.

 My grandmother surprises us with her next statement, "I miss that couch."
 My grandfather chuckles and pulls her back down for another kiss.
 Thankfully this is a brief one.
 "Besides, Katie, you cannot blame your father because you did look an awful lot like me on your wedding day.
-You were so beautiful," she looks at my mother, "as were you, Carly."
+You were so beautiful," she looks at my mother, "as were you, Carlie."

 While Aunt Kate looks like my grandmother's double, Uncle Riley looks like a spitting image of my grandfather.
 My great grandparents often told us how much the twins are a perfect combination of them.
 Uncle JW has all the facial features of my grandfather with our grandmother's auburn hair and chocolate eyes.
 My mother, Carly, has my grandmother's facial features with my grandfather's dark-brown, curly hair and blue eyes.

-The room once again falls into scattered conversations and I watch my parents, aunts, uncles, cousins, and grandparents laughing, smiling, and simply enjoying their time together.
+The room once again falls into scattered conversations.
+I watch my parents, aunts, uncles, cousins, and grandparents laughing, smiling, and simply enjoying their time together.
 My great aunts, great uncles, and blood great grandparents passed away many years ago; some from natural causes, some from job-related incidents, and others from unavoidable accidents.
 Fortunately, with the exception of my Great Grandpa Swan and Great Grandma Milas, they all lived long enough to see my mom, aunt, and uncles grow and get married.

 The entire family still gathers for the Memorial Day tradition.
 Great Uncle Jasper lived long enough to see the birth of his namesake's children.
-Though the gathering places alternate between households with each holiday, there is no doubt that my maternal grandparents are the glue that holds us together.
+Though the gathering places will alternate between households with each holiday, there is no doubt my maternal grandparents are the glue holding us together.
 Fortunately, when their time comes to join those we memorialize, we will remain strong and close because their never-ending love has not only been abundantly given to each of us, but it has also been taught through example.
 Although, their loss will be felt deeply for not only the family, but for all the lives they have touched.

 "I think you're right, Mom."
 Aunt Jessica says.
 "It must be a talent.
 The men in this family sure do know how to leave their women longing."
 She looks across the room at my Uncle Riley with sparkling eyes.
 I laugh at the peacock pride of my uncle.